 To earn money with in-app or in-software advertising, you need a lot of users for your app.
-A larger percentage of users end up converting on advertisements than on freemium upgrades, but the revenue per conversion is less.
+A more significant percentage of users convert on advertisements than on freemium upgrades, but the revenue per conversion is less.

 With so many free apps and software programs online, it’s hard to get people to purchase an app.
 Customers who will spend five dollars on a latte won’t spend two dollars on an app.
 And, chances are, you’ll be competing against an app that’s free or freemium.

-When you’ve got the clout, marketing resources, or market share, however, this is a top monetization strategy.
+However, when you’ve got the clout, marketing resources, or market share, this is a top monetization strategy.
 If, for example, you’re the only company offering a niche product, then charging for the product may make sense.
 Also, if your company already has a reputation and a solid following, you may be able to charge for a piece of software or an app.